 Recipient of the “Robert C. Erwin Literary Achievement Award”

 Throughout his career he has been involved in training medical students and residents.
-Dr. Krieff sits on the American Osteopathic Board of Surgery.
-He is intimately involved with the training, testing and board certification of young neurosurgeons.
+Dr. Krieff has been a member of the American Osteopathic Board of Surgery.

 Dr. Donald S. Krieff’s current appointments include: